 This page describes how to enable preemptible instances.
 Preemptible instances typically offer lower cost computation with a tradeoff of lower service guarantees.
 If a compute node is preempted, Arvados will restart the computation on a new instance.

-Currently Arvados supports preemptible instances using AWS spot instances.
+Currently Arvados supports preemptible instances using AWS and Azure spot instances.

 To use preemptible instances, set